braxtoncuneo/parallel/src/shared_mem/sync.md

 Nowadays, mutexes are usually implemented with atomics, but before atomics existed, there were algorithms that used memory cleverly to negotiate mutex ownership between threads.
 A classic example is Peterson's algorithm.
-Below is an implementation of the two-thread version of it:
+Here is an implementation it's two-threaded version:

 ```cpp
 {{#include ./sync/mutex.h}}